Lukanite/CP_wpvulns/README.md

     - Fixed in version: 4.2.2
   - [ ] GIF Walkthrough:
   - [ ] Steps to recreate:
-    - Create a malicious link using the "filter" feature of the genericons example page with XSS embedded in it.
+    - Create a malicious link using the "filter" feature of the genericons example page with XSS embedded in it for a post.
     - Example:
     ```
     http://wpsite/wp-content/themes/twentyfifteen/genericons/example.html#1<img/ src=1 onerror= alert(1)>